Share this article:

 Emotional changes associated with menstruation do not necessarily indicate a problem.
 Many women experience some moodiness or emotional sensitivity that does not significantly impact their lives.
 Even so, our emotions reflect our overall health, so anything we do to support a healthy lifestyle will also make us feel better emotionally.

 Start by attending to your needs and adapting to the reality of where you are in your cycle as much as life allows.
 Are you getting enough sleep?
-Do you exercise, stretch your body, and spend some time outside on a regular basis?
-Are you eating a varied, nutritious diet and drinking plenty of fluids?
+Do you exercise, stretch your body, drink plenty of water and spend some time outside on a regular basis?
+Are you eating a balanced diet?

-If none of these basic self-care activities do enough to relieve your symptoms, or if your symptoms are interfering with your ability to practice basic self-care, there is probably something more going on.
+If none of the basic self-care activities do enough to relieve your symptoms, or if your symptoms are interfering with your ability to practice basic acts of self-care, there is probably something more going on.

 In the past, women suffering from severe emotional dysregulation were diagnosed with hysteria and could be locked away because no one understood the cause of their suffering.
 Even today, healthcare providers sometimes dismiss women’s complaints when they could be addressed.
 Although PMS symptoms can present in many ways, distress is not normal or acceptable.

-If you experience emotional and behavioural changes in association with your menstrual cycle that affect your quality of life, seek out the help you need to feel better.
+If you experience emotional and behavioral changes in association with your menstrual cycle that affect your quality of life, seek out the help you need to feel better.
 No one deserves to suffer.
+Experiencing the occasional emotional lows; however, is more than normal.
+There are plenty of strategies to try out to make yourself feel better.

 Download WomanLog now: